-- 1. Generator(s) where an angular stability constraint exists that is addressed by a limiting the output of a generator or a Remedial Action Scheme (RAS), and those Elements terminating at the Transmission station associated with the generator(s). - 2.
-Elements associated with angular instability identified in Planning Assessments. - 3.
+(SOL) or a Remedial Action Scheme (RAS), and those Elements terminating at the Transmission station associated with the generator(s). - 2.
+Elements associated with angular instability identified in Planning Assessments of the Near-Term Planning Horizon for a planning event... - 3.
 An Element that forms the boundary of an island in the most recent underfrequency load shedding (UFLS) design assessment based on application of the Planning Coordinator's criteria for identifying islands, only if the island is formed by tripping the Element due to angular instability. - 4.
-An Element identified in the most recent annual Planning Assessment where relay tripping occurs due to a stable or unstable1 power swing during a simulated disturbance. - M1.
+An Element identified in the most recent annual Planning Assessment of the Near-Term Planning Horizon where relay tripping occurs due to a stable or unstable power swing during a simulated disturbance for a planning event. - M1.
 Each Planning Coordinator shall have dated evidence that demonstrates notification of the generator, transformer, and transmission line BES Element(s) that meet one or more of the criteria in Requirement R1, if any, to the respective Generator Owner and Transmission Owner.
 Evidence may include, but is not limited to, the following documentation: emails, facsimiles, records, reports, transmittals, lists, or spreadsheets.

-1 An example of an unstable power swing is provided in the Guidelines and Technical Basis section, "Justification for Including Unstable Power Swings in the Requirements section of the Guidelines and Technical Basis."
+&lt;sup>1 An example of an unstable power swing is provided in the Guidelines and Technical Basis section, "Justification for Including Unstable Power Swings in the Requirements section of the Guidelines and Technical Basis."